Discrimination in the Venture Capital Industry: Evidence from Field Experiments

-\textbf{Step 1:} I started with first names from the Social Security Administration (SSA) dataset of male and female baby names in the U.S. Common names are chosen to mitigate the concern that a distinctively ethnic first name can convey other information besides gender.
-For example, such confounding information can be social status and economic background of the person (\cite{bertrand2004emily}).
+\textbf{\emph{First Names}} --- Starting with U.S. female and male babies' first names in the SSA dataset, the paper has chosen common names to mitigate the concern that a distinctively ethnic first name can convey other information besides gender.\footnote{For example, such confounding information may be social status and economic background of a person (\cite{bertrand2004emily}).